Uncut Sheets of 1964 Philadelphia Football Cards

 Going by the ad, we have this start on the second half-sheet:

 And this is how the cards on the panel above are numbered:

 Finally, here are more bits of the right half-sheet that I have put together by looking at miscut cards:

 And this is how they were numbered:

-As I said at the top of the page, 66 cards on the second half-sheet must be duplicates, or double prints.
-Assuming that the sheet follows the pattern of other uncut sheets, this means that six rows on the second half-sheet are repeats of other rows.
+As I said at the top of the page, I believe that 66 cards on the right half-sheet are duplicates, or double prints.
+Assuming that the sheet follows the pattern of other uncut sheets, this means that six rows on the right half-sheet are repeats of other rows.
 I have not studied the grading companies' population reports for 1964 Philadelphia cards, but my guess is that the repeated rows are the top two rows of the left half-sheet, rows 7 and 8 of the left half-sheet, and the top two rows of the right half-sheet.
 I have handled a lot of cards from this set, and it seems to me that the cards in those rows are significantly easier to find than the cards in the other rows.

-You can see that groups of five to ten teammates appear together, in the same row, on this sheet.
+In the diagram above, you can see that groups of five to ten teammates appear together in the same row.
 Perhaps this caused a collation problem, where a lot of teammates ended up together in packs.
 Philadelphia changed to a more random-appearing order on their 1965 sheets, and they retained that order in 1966 and 1967.

 For more virtual uncut sheets, see the Gallery's master uncut sheet page.